 Gasoline Containers and Their Explosion Risks

 If you use gasoline to power machinery or equipment containing small engines, taking steps to prevent accidents and injuries when using gasoline containers is absolutely essential.
-According to scientific tests carried out by the Worcester Polytechnic Institute’s Department of Fire Protection, the following conditions pose the most significant risk for an explosion:
+Gasoline is highly flammable, and improper handling can lead to dangerous situations, including explosions.
+According to scientific tests carried out by the Worcester Polytechnic Institute’s Department of Fire Protection, several specific conditions significantly increase the risk for an explosion:

-• A very low volume of gasoline inside the gas can
+2. A very low volume of gasoline inside the gas can:

-• Gasoline that has been stored for a long time
+4. Gasoline that has been stored for a long time:

 Always Handle Gasoline Outdoors